 Haunted Hayride Griffith Park Before You Go

 Take advantage of discount offers.
-Gate price is expensive.
+The gate price is expensive.
 Eat before or after visiting Griffith Park Haunted Hay Ride.
 Food and drinks are overpriced.
 On the hayride sit on the sides or the back of the wagon if you like to be scared!

 Where: Old Los Angeles Zoo 4730 Crystal Springs Blvd., Los Angeles.
 Open Friday, Saturday, and Sunday, September 29 – October 31.
 Plus select weekdays in October.